Wednesday 21st February 2024

 The conference includes presentations from LGBTQ+ people studying and working in STEM, about their work and research, their LGBTQ+ and / or STEM journeys, and the experiences they have had along the way.

 We also host a panel discussion.
-This year, we are discussing how we can help build a sustainable future.
+This year, we are discussing the topic of medicine - in line with the LGBT+ History Month theme.

 This event is designed for everyone, regardless of whether you have a STEM background or identify as LGBTQ+.
 We welcome everyone who wants to learn more about a diverse range of subjects and/or how people who identify as LGBTQ+ experience the world of STEM.

 Chloe Orkin she/her

 We are excited to announce our 2024 Keynote Speaker, Chloe Orkin.

 Professor of HIV/AIDS medicine at Queen Mary University of London.
 She considers herself a medical activist and much of her work focuses on inequalities in healthcare and in Medicine.